top of page

 Emerge

-Emerge provides workforce development, job placement, and professional training services.
+Emerge provides workforce development, job placement, and professional training services to facilitate life change for individuals and communities experiencing racial and economic disparities.

 Hennepin County